christytan/OCI-GoldenGate/DBVault.md

 ![](./images/DBVault/audit2.png)

-**Note: ADMIN normally has access to all objects in the database, now that we have safeguarded the EMPLOYEES table with Database Vault, this is no longer the case.
+**Note: The default 'admin' account in ADB has access to all objects in the database, but realm objects are now protected from admin access.
 In fact, even the table owner HR does not have access to this table.
 Only APPUSER has access.**

 ### **STEP 5: Review realm violation audit trail**

-Because auditing on failure for the HR App realm has been enabled, you can generate a report to find any security violations.
+We can query the audit trail to generate a basic report of realm access violations.

 Connect as Audit Administrator, in this lab this is the Database Vault owner, and execute the following: